siddhantladdha/analog_daddy/README.md

 This library shows Analog Design who the daddy is.
 Well, it's just *an attempt to make transistor sizing less painful*.
 Additionally, it includes certain scripts and tools to make any aspect of Analog Design a little less painful.
 Analog Design requires practice, intuition and experience.
-It isn't easy to design power and area efficient circuits for a given specification that works across PVT (process, voltage and temperature) corners and for them to work in real silicon.
+It isn't easy to design, power and area efficient circuits for a given specification that are functional across PVT corners (process, voltage and temperature corners) and for the functionality to closely correlate with real silicon data.
 It is 'hard' and requires time.

-However, as far as the transistor sizing for a given DC operating point goes, with ever evolving models, and second, third order effects, sqauare-law based pen and paper calculations to actual design convergence have become more painful and sometimes require more iterations.
+However, as far as the transistor sizing for a given DC operating point goes, with ever evolving models, , second and third order effects, square-law based pen and paper calculations to actual design convergence have become more painful and sometimes require more iterations.
 The lookup table based design methodology tries to find a middle ground.
 You can read more about it in